Types of Massless Speaker

 Basic Types of Massless Speaker

 Massless speakers can be classified into 6 basic types.
+The first 4 are plasma speakers.

 1. Corona Discharge